jrasmusson/ios-professional-course/Bankey/13-Affordances/README.md

 # Affordances

-## Dispatch Group
+## DispatchGroup

 It's hard to see, but sometimes parts of our app can load before others leading to a jarring `tableView.reload` experience.
-That, and because calling `tableView.reload` twice isn't very optimal, it would be nice if there was a way to only refresh the `tableView` once all the data has been fetched.
+What would be nice if there was a way to group all our network calls together, and only reload the `tableView` once they've all completed.

 ![](images/0.png)